belivan/MaxantAgency/qa-supervisor/README.md

 Total Checks: 102
 - ✅ Passed: 69
 - ⚠️  Warnings: 15
 - ❌ Errors: 18

-All errors are expected (agents still being built).
+All errors are expected (engines still being built).

 See full documentation in AGENT-7-QA-SUPERVISOR-PHASED-PLAN.md